loucerac/drexml-retinitis/README.md

 ## Setup and Usage
 The project requires a working `conda` and a `GNU/Linux x64` system.
+If `conda` is not available, the workflow will try to install the `miniconda` distribution.

 Install the dependencies with: